gapgag55/Cracking-The-Coding-Interview/README.md

 # Cracking The Coding Interview Question
-The code is my solution, please think your code before you compare or copy
+The code is made by python, c, java (JS soon), note that: please write your own code before you compare or copy

 ## Datag Structures
 - [ ] Chapter 1: Arrays and Strings